Xenoph3n/CSE3200_Semester_Project/README.md

 This is the windows iteration of the project created to run using visual studio 2022 edition (should also work for other versions but not tested) so some discrepencies may apply.

 As mentioned in the limitations in the video, these were encountered throughout the project.

+The project can also be compiled with GCC, assuming that the relevant libraries and setup is in place for running opengl projects, see: https://learnopengl.com/